Compensation Committee of the Board of Directors Charter

 The Compensation Committee is appointed by the Board of Directors to discharge the Board’s responsibilities relating to compensation of the Company’s Chief Executive Officer or other person serving as the Company’s principal executive officer (the “Chief Executive Officer”) and all of the Company’s other “officers” (the “Senior Executives”) as defined in Rule 16a-l(f) promulgated under the Securities Exchange Act of 1934 (the “Exchange Act”).
 It shall also have overall responsibility for approving or recommending to the Board approval of, and evaluating all compensation plans, policies and programs of the Company, and shall be responsible for producing the Compensation Committee Report required by Item 407(e)(5) of Regulation S-K to be included in the Company’s proxy statement for its annual meeting of stockholders.

 The Compensation Committee shall be composed of three or more directors.
 The members of the Committee shall meet the independence requirements of the New York Stock Exchange, Section 10C(a) of the Exchange Act and the rules and regulations of the Securities and Exchange Commission.
-All Committee members must also qualify as “outside” directors as defined in Section 162(m) of the Internal Revenue Code as in effect immediately prior to the provision’s amendment pursuant to the United States Tax Cuts and Jobs Act of 2017) and as “non-employee” directors as defined in Rule 16b-3 promulgated under the Exchange Act.
+All Committee members must also qualify as “outside” directors (as defined in Section 162(m) of the Internal Revenue Code as in effect immediately prior to the provision’s amendment pursuant to the United States Tax Cuts and Jobs Act of 2017) and as “non-employee” directors (as defined in Rule 16b-3 promulgated under the Exchange Act).
 The Nominating, Governance & Management Development Committee of the Board of Directors shall recommend to the Board the directors to be elected to this Committee, including designating one to serve as Chairman.

 The Compensation Committee shall meet at least once annually.
 The Committee may also hold any special meetings as may be called by the Chair of the Committee, a majority of the members of the Committee or at the request of management.
 A quorum for any meeting shall be a majority of the members.
 Members of senior management and others may attend meetings of the Committee at the invitation of the Committee and shall provide pertinent information as necessary.